thomasfl/surveyinvite.js/README.md

 SurveyInvitation.js
 ===================

-# Surveys without any library #
+Use surveyinvitations.js to keep track of when, where and how often visitors to your site should be asked if the want to take a short survey.
+This javascript library can be used with any javascript library, like jquery, and any widget library or lightbox alternative.

+# How to ask users if they want to take a survey without SurveyInvitation.js #

-If you simply want to ask all visitors on your site to take a survey, it's fairly easy with javascript to just ask the visitor if a check is not set.
+If you simply want to ask all visitors on your site to take a survey, it's fairly easy with javascript to simply ask visitors to confirm if they want to take a survey of a cookie is not set.

 ```javascript
   var  = $.cookie('survey');